rancorzinho/yapbt/README.md

 This is a script to make backdoored PE executables.
 It uses the `pefile` Python library for the necessary PE modifications.
 No effort has been made to bypass AV detection.

-This has been done to death but most of the resources I find on this uses Olly and manual patching and I prefer fully automated solutions.
+This has been done to death but most of the resources I found on this uses Olly and/or manual patching.
+I prefer fully automated solutions.

 ## Usage